"you" means the user of our website or the Spotlight Services,

 "Site" means the site located at spotlight.com and www.spotlight.com/contacts/ and other connected sites.

-Spotlight is your Data Controller.
-Spotlight has a Data Protection Officer who can be contacted via [email protected] or by writing to Data Protection Officer, 7 Leicester Place, London WC2H 7RJ.
+Talent Systems Europe Limited is your Data Controller where we determine the purposes for the processing of your information.
+We have a Data Protection Officer who can be contacted via [email protected] or by writing to Data Protection Officer, 7 Leicester Place, London WC2H 7RJ.

-We regard the lawful and correct treatment of your personal information by us as very important to our business.
-To this end we fully endorse and adhere to data protection law across Europe in the form of the General Data Protection Regulation (GDPR) and the equivalent data protection law in the UK.
-As your Data Controller, Spotlight has notified its activities to the Office of the Information Commissioner as required under the Data Protection Act 1998, and can be found in the Data Protection Public Register.
+We fully endorse and adhere to data protection law across Europe in the form of the General Data Protection Regulation (GDPR), the gold standard of data protection legislation, and the equivalent data protection laws in the UK.
+As your Data Controller, we have registered as a Data Controller under the UK Data Protection Act, and can be found in the Data Protection Public Register.
+We also work in accordance with relevant standards including the UK’s Age Appropriate Design framework.

-Relationships when Spotlight is not your Data Controller
+Relationships when we are not your Data Controller

 We will only collect, use, store, share (and any other of the defined uses of processing data) where there is a lawful basis as defined by data protection legislation, and do not collect more information than we need to fulfil the purpose.
 We document what lawful bases are relied upon for our processing activities.
 Lawful bases include where you have given consent, where processing is necessary for the performance of a contract with you, when complying with law and where there are legitimate interests.
 More information on how we use these lawful bases is provided below: